A Study in Emerald: Plot

-The unnamed narrator, a veteran of a bloody war against the "gods and men of Afghanistan", whose arm has been gravely injured by torture, is seeking lodgings upon his return to "Albion"; he becomes the roommate of a man of extraordinary deductive skills who puts them to use as a 'consulting detective'.
+The unnamed narrator, a veteran of a bloody war against the "gods and men of Afghanistan", whose arm has been gravely injured by torture, is seeking lodgings upon his return to "Albion".
+He becomes the roommate of a man of extraordinary deductive skills who puts them to use as a 'consulting detective'.
 Early in their acquaintance, Inspector Lestrade of Scotland Yard arrives at their lodgings in Baker Street, hoping to hire the narrator's roommate to solve "a matter of national importance".
-The roommate insists on bringing the narrator; they investigate the murder scene, and the detective correctly deduces that the victim is of German royal blood, having an inhuman number of limbs.
+The roommate and the narrator investigate the murder scene, where the detective correctly deduces that the victim is of German royal blood, having an inhuman number of limbs.
 Lestrade confirms his identity: a guest and nephew of the Queen of Albion.
 They puzzle over the word Rache scrawled onto the wall in the victim's blood.
 After leaving the scene, they are taken to the Palace.
 The Queen, one of the Great Old Ones who defeated humanity 700 years ago and now rule the world, consults with them about the affair.
 As payment for his services, the Queen heals the veteran's withered shoulder with a touch.

 The investigation takes the detective and the veteran to a music hall show, starring a noted actor called Sherry Vernet.
 A "tall, languid" man, Vernet stars in three productions, including a historical narrative depicting the war between humanity and the Great Old Ones.
-Posing as a theatrical agent offering to take the show to the New World, the detective meets Vernet and quickly determines that he and another, a man with a limp and skill with surgical equipment, were present in the room where the German noble died.
+Posing as a theatrical agent offering to take the show to the New World, the detective meets Vernet and determines that he and another, a man with a limp and skill with surgical equipment, were present in the room where the German noble died.
 Agreeing to meet the detective in his rooms, Vernet seemingly does not suspect a thing; the detective promptly summons Lestrade, intending to have Vernet arrested.
 He reveals what he has deduced: that Vernet is a seditionary "Restorationist", an anarchist who believes that the Great Old Ones are not the benevolent rulers that they claim to be, but vicious, soul-destroying monsters from whom humanity must be freed.
 Vernet lured the German noble to the Whitechapel rooms and turned the noble over to his accomplice, who committed the actual murder.